KenniBlank/100-days-of-code/Log.md

 **Thoughts**: I have finally decided on the track foreward in this 100 days of code challenge.
 Sure there will be few changes here and there but I am content with what I have accomplished today.
 I will continue to learn algorithms, rust, fullstack, game dev, mathematics, etc. I am reaching to all fields because I want to explore and because I have more that enough time right now.
 I am lucky in that regards.
 Hopefully my joy will last for the rest of the days.
 Bye!

+### Day 8: December 29
+**Today's Progress**: I have completed the fullstackopen course's part 0.
+I have learned the basics of html css js and what I can expect from the course.
+I was able to understand how server and browser communicate.
+I am currently on the exercise part and am learning the mermaid syntax to complete the first exercise.

+**Thoughts**: Not a bad day.
+Got the basics down and I am moving at my own pace in this course which is fun.
+Learned about all the things I need to get started properly.
+Let tomorrow be another sunny day!

+### Day 9: December 30
+**Today's Progress**: Completed the Part 0's all exercises.
+Also finished part1's first chapter where I learned React and have begun to learn JavaScript ES6 version for the course.
+Completed Part-1's first chapter's all exercises.
+Am on part-1's chapter 2's exercise right now after having had completed the chapter.

+**Today's Thoughts**: Woke up late but still was able to catch up quick.

 ## Contents
 - [Log - click here to see my progress](Log.md)
 - [My Rules](Rules.md)